dtarnawsky/cs-inappbrowser-cap/README.md

 An alternative is to have your application process urls: eg for a PDF link, have the application load the URL in an iFrame and use a PDF viewer web application, or use a component to display the PDF as in the sample.

 ## Plugin Bugs
-There is a pull request ([PR 755](https://github.com/apache/cordova-plugin-inappbrowser/pull/755)) has not been merged into the official plugin (as of 9/17/2021) but it has been included in the local modified plugin in this repo.
-It ensures that "beforeload" event is triggered every time.
+There is a pull request ([PR 755](https://github.com/apache/cordova-plugin-inappbrowser/pull/755)) that has not been merged into the official plugin (as of 9/17/2021) but it has been included in the local copy of the plugin in this repo.
+It ensures that `beforeload` event is triggered every time.

 ## Tracking Page Changes
-SPA applications do not reload the page when their router changes the page, so "beforeload" etc will not fire.
+SPA applications do not reload the page when their router changes the page, so `beforeload` etc will not fire.
 Most SPA applications will change the url of the browser and we can track that using a `setInterval` function and comparing `location.href` to last time.
 If it has changed then we can fire the `postMessage` function to send the message back to our app.
 Take a look at `home.page.ts` for an example.

 Note: There are [`hashChange`](https://developer.mozilla.org/en-US/docs/Web/API/Window/hashchange_event) events that can detect if the hash in a url changes and the [`popState`](https://developer.mozilla.org/en-US/docs/Web/API/Window/popstate_event) event will detect if the browser history changes but these wont fire on a SPA application that doesnt use a hash location strategy or alter the browser history.